-My Life Foundation, Inc. was established in July of 2004 as a non-profit agency to provide quality services to individuals with developmental disabilities.
-To insure greater integrity and sustainability, I formed My Life Foundation as a non-profit with a board of directors which serves as the foundations governing board to oversee operations and services.
+My Life Foundation, Inc. (MLF) was established in July, 2004 as a non-profit agency to provide quality services to individuals with developmental disabilities.
+To ensure greater integrity and sustainability, My Life Foundation was formed with a board of directors which serves as the foundation’s governing committee to oversee operations and services.

-Our growth has been amazing and has been made possible by the great work and dedication of our direct staff, and by the superb leadership of Tim DeHaven, Jim DeHaven, Edgar Madrigal and Erik Duzell Sr.
+MLF’s growth has been made possible by the great work and dedication of the direct staff and by the superb leadership of Tim DeHaven, Jim DeHaven, Edgar Madrigal, and Erik Duzell Sr.

 In addition to our supported living services we now have added the My Day program providing specialized day services to those who are either medically fragile or whose behavioral needs are such that they are not a good fit for traditional day programs.

-The desire to support people with disabilities comes from a very personal place .
-At age two my twin brother developed a brain tumor causing severe physical and intellectual disabilities.
-Through my parent’s efforts I learned that with some creative thinking, and hard work, many things are possible.
+The desire to support people with disabilities comes from a very personal place.
+At age two, David Bunker’s twin brother, Doug, developed a brain tumor causing severe physical and intellectual disabilities.
+Through his parent’s efforts, Mr. Bunker learned that with some creative thinking and hard work, anything is possible.